+Specify:

+Appendix B : Participant Access and Eligibility

+5: Post-Eligibility Treatment of Income (7 of 7)

+lota.
+The fallow ing collections apply for the five year period becipping January 1, 2014

-Note: The following selections apply for the five-year period beginning January 1, 2014.
+- ing selections apply for the five-year period beginning January 1, 2014.

 g.
-Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules - 2014 through 2018.
+Post-Elig gibility Treatment of Income Using Spousal Impoverishment Rules - 2014 through 2018.

-The state uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care.
-There is deducted from the participant's monthly income a personal needs allowance (as specified below), a community spouse's allowance and a family allowance as specified in the state Medicaid Plan.
-The state must also protect amounts for incurred expenses for medical or remedial care (as specified below).
+contribut deducted allowance uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the ion of a participant with a community spouse toward the cost of home and community-based care.
+There is from the participant's monthly income a personal needs allowance (as specified below), a community spouse's e and a family allowance as specified in the state Medicaid Plan.
+The state must also protect amounts for incurred for medical or remedial care (as specified below).

 i.
-Allowance for the personal needs of the waiver participant
+A llowance for the personal needs of the waiver participant

-(select one):
+(s relect one):

 SSI standard

 Optional state supplement standard

 Medically needy income standard

 The special income level for institutionalized persons

 A percentage of the Federal poverty level

 Specify percentage:

 The following dollar amount:

-Specify dollar amount:

-If this amount changes, this item will be revised
+Specify dollar amount: If this amount changes, this item will be revised

 The following formula is used to determine the needs allowance:

 Specify formula:

+Other

+Specify:

-The allowance for the needs of the participant is 1,311 as of 1/1/18.
+The allowance for the needs of the participant is \$1,311 as of 1/1/18.
 For each calendar year for the remainder of this waiver period, allowance for the needs of the participant will be adjusted on January 1 by a percentage equal to any Social Security COLA in effect for that year.